-How Temperature Impacts Solar Farms.
+How Colder Temperature Impacts Solar Farms.

-When you think of the winter season, you probably think of gray skies and snow more often than you think of the sun.
-And you may have even heard a common myth that solar panels do not generate solar power when freezing temperatures are regularly part of your local forecast.
+When you think of the winter season, you probably think of shorter days, gray skies, and snow more often than you think of the sun.
+And you may have even heard a common myth that solar panels do not generate solar power in freezing temperatures.
+Well, we can assure you that’s not true.

 It’s a fact that solar cells need sunlight to produce solar energy, and during summer, solar panel production can be substantial.
-But in winter months, with shorter daylight hours and cloudier skies, can you count on solar panels to produce solar energy?
+But in winter months, with shorter daylight hours and cloudier skies, can you count on solar panels and solar shingles to produce solar energy?
 The simple answer is yes.
 But did you know that the cold temperatures can actually help solar production?
 Let’s take a closer look at how solar panels work during wintertime.

 Solar Cells Like the Cold Weather

 Solar cells, also referred to as photovoltaic or PV cells, convert sunlight directly into electricity.
-PV derives its name from the actual process of light conversion from photons to electrical voltage.
-Because solar cells convert sunlight (rather than the sun’s heat) into electricity, cold winter temperatures do not impact production.
-Colder temperatures can actually help improve the output of solar cells.
+PV derives its name from the actual process of light conversion from photons to electrons that creates electrical voltage.
+Because solar cells convert sunlight (rather than the sun’s heat) into electricity, cold winter days do not impact production.
+Colder temperatures can actually improve the output of solar cells.